 When the RNZFB became an Incorporated Society in 2012 fulfilling the requirements of the Royal New Zealand Foundation of the Blind Act 2002, that Act became redundant.
 On 25 August 2016, the Royal New Zealand Foundation of the Blind Repeal Bill was passed in the House of Representatives.
 The Bill received royal assent on 29 August 2016 and has become the Royal New Zealand Foundation of the Blind Act Repeal Act 2016.

 Our voting members elect our Board of Directors.

 The Royal New Zealand Foundation of the Blind Inc’s Constitution explains what it means to be a Blind Foundation client or voting member, and the role and duties of our Board.
-You can from this section, read the full version of the Constitution.
+Read the RNZFB Constitution (.doc).